 - name: Run monitor

-You can use the Postman CLI to run a monitor linked to a collection that imports packages from your team's Package Library.
-Learn how to add packages to the Package Library, and import packages into your scripts.
+You can use the Postman CLI to run a monitor linked to a collection that imports packages from your team’s Postman Package Library.
+Learn how to add packages to the package library, and import packages into your scripts.

 You can also use the Postman CLI to run a monitor linked to a collection that imports external packages from npm or JSR package registries.